Skip to content

 The RootOfTrust structure in the attestation extension contains:

-• verifiedBootKey: hash of the AVB root public key that authorized the boot images.
+• verifiedBootKey: hash of the AVB root public key that authorised the boot images.

 • deviceLocked: boolean derived from bootloader lock state.